HACKSSENTIAL RULES ~ CHAPTER II

 +1 or more for events that enhance the character’s reputation or social standing (or -1 for an opposite event).

-A character with SOM 1 is considered panicked.
+A character with temporary SOM 1 is considered panicked.

-A character with SOM 10 is considered exalted.
+A character with temporary SOM 10 is considered exalted.

 SOM influence checks, initiative order, and certain reactions as follows:

 Initiative Order: Turn order is based on ascending SOM.
-Those with lower SOM act first (see Sequence).
+Those with lower SOM act first (see V.5).

-Bonuses and Maluses: Panicked and exalted states apply modifiers to actions or checks (see [C5-T4]).
+Bonuses and Maluses: Panicked and exalted states apply modifiers to actions or checks (see VIII.4).

-Reaction Checks: Whenever a character encounters a new or personally significant situation, the GM may call for a Reaction check based on SOM (see Reaction).
+Reaction Checks: Whenever a character encounters a new or personally significant situation, the GM may call for a Reaction check (see V.4).

 The GM may also extend SOM-based rules to unique or dramatic situations not explicitly covered in the core mechanics.